 What’s the one chore you hate doing around your home?

-For me, I hate to grocery shop.
+For me, I hate going to the grocery shop.
 Which is why I do as much as I can to avoid the grocery store altogether.

-However, there are times you must venture to the grocery store for the necessities.
+However, there are times when you must venture to the grocery store for the necessities.
 I was there the other day and decided to browse through the laundry aisle.
-I was going to take the simple approach for the week and purchase fabric softener.
+I was going to take a simple approach for the week and purchase a fabric softener.

-Here’s a great recipe which is cheap and straightforward to make effective DIY fabric softener:
+Here’s a great fabric softener recipe which is cheap and straightforward to make an effective DIY fabric softener: